lsst/LDM-230/index.rst

-The start, status, and result information (including timing) for each job will be tracked by the Orchestration Manager and reported to the Archive DMCS for overall progress monitoring.
+The start, status, and result information (including timing) for each job will be tracked by the Orchestration Manager and reported to the Archive :term:`DMCS` for overall progress monitoring.

+.. _drp-io:

 Input and Output
 ----------------